 Now, let’s get to grips with the sites that do not hold any, or very little, stock and why they may mark your book as out of stock.
 (This post is Amazon focused, simply because they are the largest bookseller and I am certain almost every indie has or has had, dealings with them.)

 Historically, the biggest times of out of stock, or two to three weeks delivery notices, came when Amazon was solidifying its position as the major book distributor in the world.
 It had a long ongoing, but quiet battle, with Lightning Source and the two main suppliers Amazon used as dropships, Ingram and Baker & Taylor.

-Now, all this and the continued adjustments since created a shift change in the marketplace.
+All this, along with the continued adjustments since, created a shift change in the marketplace.
 Since the demise of Createspace, KDP is now undoubtedly the main supplier of indie books to Amazon Books, as it is part of Amazon anyway.
-So, for the least chance of having your book listed as out of stock, or as a delayed delivery, KDP is your best bet.
+So, for the least chance of having your book listed as out of stock, or as delayed delivery, KDP is your best bet.

 Oh, occasionally it is a genuine mistake, someone clicks the wrong button, but that is far and less often than many would have you believe.